coughy2/CoughlinLab-main/content/projects/pde/index.md

 ---
 title: "Pyridoxine-Dependent Epilepsy"
-date: 2024-02-01
+date: 2025-07-20
 authors: ["admin"]
 tags:
-  - PDE
+  - Treatable IEM
   - Newborn screening
   - Natural History
 featured: true
 summary: "Ensuring every patient is diagnosed and treated at birth.
-Using nutrtion-based treatments today so patients can benefit from therapeutic advances tomorrow."
+Focused on improving clinical outcomes today and treatment advances for tomorrow."
 image:
   filename: featured.png
   focal_point: "Center"
 ---

-## Project Vision
+## Research Mission

-NeuroLink AI is pioneering the next generation of brain-computer interfaces (BCIs) that seamlessly translate neural signals into digital commands.
-Our mission is to restore independence and quality of life for patients with paralysis, ALS, stroke, and other neurological conditions.
+Pyridoxine-dependent eiplepsy (PDE-ALDH7A1) is a treatable disorder.
+When undiagnosed patients can have recurrent, even fatal, seizures and significant developmental delays.
+Our goals are as follows:
+- :100:  Ensure every patient is diagnosed and treated at birth
+- :brain: Improve outcomes today with the use of lysine-reduction therapies
+- :dna: Understand disease mechanism and develop treatment for tomorrow

-## Medical Need
+## Clinical Research

-Neurological disorders affect millions globally:
-- **Spinal Cord Injury**: 300,000+ Americans living with paralysis
+We collaborated with PDE-ALDH7A1 experts around the world Professors Gospe, van Karnebeek and members of the International PDE Consortium.
+The following highlight our work:

+- **Lysine reduction therapies**: We co-led the first two clinical trials on the use of vitamin B<sub>6</sub>, lysine-restricted diet, and arginine supplementation ([van Karnebeek et al 2012](https://pubmed.ncbi.nlm.nih.gov/23022070/),[Coughlin et al 2015](https://pubmed.ncbi.nlm.nih.gov/26026794/)).
-- **ALS (Lou Gehrig's Disease)**: 30,000+ patients losing motor function
+- **Improvement after treatment with lysine reduction therapies**: 30,000+ patients losing motor function
 - **Stroke**: 800,000+ survivors with lasting disabilities annually
 - **Locked-in Syndrome**: Patients conscious but unable to move or speak

-Current assistive technologies are limited by:
-- Low bandwidth communication (2-3 bits/second)
-- Poor signal stability over time
-- Invasive surgical procedures
-- Limited functionality and user experience
+  1. **Coughlin CR 2nd**, van Karnebeek CDM, Al-Hertani W, Shun AY, Jaggumantri S, Jack RM, Gaughan S, Burns C, Mirsky DM, Gallagher RC, Van Hove JLK.
+Triple therapy with pyridoxine, arginine supplementation and dietary lysine restriction in pyridoxine-dependent epilepsy: Neurodevelopmental outcome

 ## Technical Innovation